 For example, a number of more recent trials include revascularisation events (most commonly, operations to insert a stent).
 The problem arises when a reduction in the number of stents biases the difference in primary endpoint between statin and placebo, while there is a lesser (or no) difference in fatal HAs.
 If a person decides to take a statin to avoid a fatal HA, then the trial will be misleading for that person.

-Furthermore, the media surrounding statins, whether medical or drug company sourced, speaks in emotive terms about lives saved or lost, not about fewer stents.
+Furthermore, the media surrounding statins, whether medical or drug company sourced, speaks in emotive terms about lives saved or lost by statins, not about fewer stents.

 Lipitor lowered total cholesterol (TC) and low-density lipoprotein cholesterol by about 1 mmol/L (39 mg/dl), relative to placebo, at the study end-point.
 This is around the expected degree of reduction for statins.
 It seems a little underwhelming though – a person with TC of 6 mmol/L at study entry would still have been at 5 mmol/L after ~3 years on Lipitor.
 Still, it could have a clinical effect over time, and that is what this trial is about.